Tours and TicketsBuckingham Palace Tours and Tickets for 2020

 Buckingham Palace State Rooms

-The Palace State Rooms are now closed until July 2020.
+The Palace State Rooms will open on the 20th of July 2020.

 Every tour has LIMITED AVAILABILITY so please book early.

 There are many attractions on the Buckingham Palace tours but one of the most popular is the State Rooms tour.
 State rooms were designed to impress and could only be found in the homes of elite aristocracy.

 There are 19 State Rooms in Buckingham Palace, they are rooms designed to be on public view and used by the Royal Family when welcoming guests on official State and ceremonial visits.
 The State Rooms all contain items from the Royal Collection.
 Paintings adorn the walls by the grand masters and acclaimed artists, sculpture and furniture by the finest craftsmen in the world, all available to view and admire.